The Peaceful Pill Handbook: Reception

-Although restricted in New Zealand and Australia, the book is available without restriction on Amazon.com, Amazon.co.uk, and from the Peacefulpillstore.com website.
+Although restricted in New Zealand and Australia, the book is available without restriction on Amazon.com, Amazon.co.uk, and from the peacefulpillhandbook.com website in all available languages.

 Australia

 While the book was initially granted an 18+ rating in Australia, this was overturned on appeal from the Australian Attorney-General.
 In early 2007, the publication was refused classification (RC) by the Classification Board.
 In 2009, the Australian government included the handbook website in its internet filtering plan known as the Clean Feed.

 New Zealand

-In 2008, the Society for Promotion of Community Standards objected to the book’s publication.
+In 2008, the Society for Promotion of Community Standards objected to the book's publication.
 This led to its banning in New Zealand on the grounds that it was an objectionable publication.
 A short time later, the book was republished in redacted form and is available only if sealed, and an indication of the censorship classification is displayed.